Bragosi/BrainWave_Duplicate/README.md

 # Brainwave Clone

-A clone of the Brainwave website Landing-page showcasing modern design and responsive layout.
+A clone of the Brainwave website Landing-Page showcasing modern design and responsive layout.

 ## Features
 - Fully responsive design